skip to main content

 • Apply for the substitute credential online.

-If you are looking for more in-depth information on the requirements and steps for becoming a substitute teacher in New Jersey, check out our complete guide.
+For more in-depth information on the requirements and steps for becoming a substitute teacher in New Jersey, check out our Complete guide to substitute teaching in New Jersey.

 How to become a substitute teacher in New York

-Here are the requirements for becoming a substitute teacher in New York:
+Here are the qualifications for substitute teachers in New York:

 • An online nomination by a school Principal